danieldunderfelt/very-cool-dev/src/content/about.md

 ### The people

 So far verycool.dev is one person, Daniel Dunderfelt.
 Hi!
 I am a freelance web developer and I created this site with the technologies described above.
-I am looking to expand at some point, so if writing for a tech site sounds fun to you, please contact me at *daniel@developsuperpowers.com*.
+I am looking to expand at some point, so if writing for a tech site sounds fun to you, please contact me at _editor@verycool.dev_.
 The site isn't generating any revenue as of writing, but I plan to address that at some point through ads and sponsored content or other more innovative means.
 (TODO: update this part when that happens.
 TODO: remove the todo's)

 What are you still reading the about page for?
 All the content is on [the front page](/)!